 On the morning of my hospital discharge, I had my very first (and to date, best) massage.
 The lavender essential oil used by the massage therapist helped me relax.
 Despite not having had a restful night, I felt completely rejuvenated and re-energized after my massage.
-The hospital staff also sent me home with a small bottle which contained a nipple ‘cleaning’ fluid.
+The hospital staff also sent me home with a small bottle that contained a nipple ‘cleaning’ fluid.
 They said it was homeopathic in nature and had trouble translating from Japanese to English was exactly this stuff was.
 It was lavender-based and it was much better than the products offered to me three years earlier after I had given birth to my first child.

 Lavender in the Garden

 Back in the U.S., several years and three states later, I decided to experiment with planting lavender in my Washington, DC suburbs home.
 The tiny lavender plant mushroomed in my front yard where we have decent sunlight.
 I would regularly trim some stalks (for lack of a better word) and hang them to dry.
 I often would include the clumps of lavender in dried floral arrangements.
 (In my next life, I want to study the Japanese art of ikebana!)
 At some point, I need to get organized and make some sachets!

 We recently moved up north to Pennsylvania (at the end of autumn) and I have not yet had a chance to see what type of garden I inherited.
-I was reminiscing though the other night and somehow stumbled upon Stephanie’s blog, Enjoy Simple Pleasures, where she posted an article on Lavender Gardening Tips.
+I was reminiscing the other night and somehow stumbled upon Stephanie’s blog, Enjoy Simple Pleasures, where she posted an article on Lavender Gardening Tips.